-If you do not have friends or family available to support you and you would struggle to make a complaint by yourself then Getting Heard (formerly Oxfordshire Advocacy) can provide you with an independent advocate.
+If you do not have friends or family available to support you and you would struggle to make a complaint by yourself then we can help to provide you with an independent advocate.
 Their job is to support you in getting your voice heard on this important matter.

 Taking things further